 This time, the inter-departmental memos hit home and Sora and the others seem to recognize Maleficent.
 Goofy outright realizes that the three of them are in the past, and greedy Donald quickly realizes they can change the future.
 Goofy reminds him that Merlin said not to, and that’s… it.
 Merlin’s warning existed to 1) show fans of time travel that the writing staff did realize time travel could have consequences, and 2) to make two weaksauce jokes about Donald’s greed.
 The second such joke is coming later.
 It’s such a dull payoff after all that build-up.

 The fourth window is the only one I can’t tie to a particular film.
 It’s set in Mickey’s living room, which could be from any number of shorts.
-Sadly, watching dozens of classic cartoons is not in my job description, as much as I wish it were.
-Here, the Heartless seem to be the source of the Mayhem, not the plot of the film, as they have put a big black hole of darkness smack in the middle of the room, and it’s eating Mickey’s furniture.
+Sadly, watching dozens of classic cartoons is not in my job description, as much as I wish that it were.
+Here, the Heartless seem to be the source of the Mayhem in and of themselves, with no reference to the plot of a short, as they have put a big black hole of darkness smack in the middle of the room, and it’s eating Mickey’s furniture.
+I just can’t imagine that being an element from a 1930s cartoon.
 The vacuum pull will affect you as well, but all-in-all this is the easiest of the four challenges, and not a bad place to start even if I brought the Retrospective here last.

 In the final window cutscene, Maleficent outlined her plan to Pete: the Cornerstone is vulnerable in the past, go bust it up.
 Ah, shit, I’m going to have to talk about delayed time travel, aren’t I?
 The Cornerstone is weak in the present, but it’s not destroyed, so we have some Back to the Future nonsense going on where the changes of time travel take time to reach the present.
 I don’t even want to address it, it’s just a little too much.
 No. No, I’m not doing it.
 Don’t I already have enough time travel tripe on my menu?
 No!